-Since 2014, CityU has launched its Life Sciences Initiative with the establishment of the Department of Biomedical Sciences and the School of Veterinary Medicine.
-Both of the academic units flourished by themselves, and now are integrated under the College of Veterinary Medicine and Life Sciences (CVMLS) to create a leading Centre of excellence in veterinary and biomedical education.
+In 2014, CityU has launched its Life Sciences Initiative with the establishment of the Department of Biomedical Sciences and the School of Veterinary Medicine.
+Both these academic units flourished by themselves but are now integrated under the College of Veterinary Medicine and Life Sciences (CVMLS) to create a centre of excellence in veterinary and biomedical education.
 We conduct transformational research for the understanding and betterment of animal and human health.

-The College’s premier educational programme, the Bachelor of Veterinary Medicine, is the first professional veterinary degree offered in Hong Kong.
-It is also the first one seeking international accreditation by the Australasian Veterinary Boards Council (AVBC) in Asia, and a “Letter of Reasonable Assurance” was granted in March 2017 and we are confident to continue on the pathway towards full accreditation.
-We are looking forward to receiving the first cohort of veterinary students here at CityU in September this year.
-Our veterinary facilities are growing with the acquisition of Peace Avenue Veterinary Clinic and the establishment of the Veterinary Diagnostic Laboratory on campus, as well as others in various locations.
+The college’s premier educational programme, the Bachelor of Veterinary Medicine (BVM), is the first professional veterinary degree offered in Hong Kong.
+It is also the first one in Asia seeking international accreditation by the Australasian Veterinary Boards Council (AVBC).
+‘Provisional Accreditation Status’ was granted in September 2017 and we are confident to continue on the pathway towards full accreditation.

-The College also offers two bachelor degree programmes, a BSc in Biomedical Sciences (BMS) and a BSc in Biological Sciences (BIO), through the Department of Biomedical Sciences.
-The BMS programme is designed to equip students with fundamental knowledge and practical skills in biomedical sciences with emphasis on clinical chemistry, clinical microbiology, cytopathology and hematology, which is undergoing accreditation by the Institute of Biomedical Sciences (London) for the graduates to seek professional registration with the Medical Laboratory Technologists Board of Hong Kong.
-The BIO programme provides a rigorous, broad-spectrum curriculum in biological sciences including biochemistry, genetics, molecular and cell biology, and systems biology and bioinformatics, which aims to nurture students to embark on professional, educational, scientific or technical careers in life sciences, healthcare, biotech and pharmaceutical industries.
+In addition, the college offers two bachelor degree programmes through the Department of Biomedical Sciences, a BSc in Biomedical Sciences (BMS) and a BSc in Biological Sciences (BIO).
+The BMS programme is designed to equip students with fundamental knowledge and practical skills in biomedical sciences with emphasis on clinical chemistry, clinical microbiology, cytopathology and hematology.
+It is undergoing accreditation by the Institute of Biomedical Sciences (London) for the graduates to seek professional registration with the Medical Laboratory Technologists Board of Hong Kong.
+The BIO programme provides a rigorous, broad-spectrum curriculum in biological sciences including biochemistry, genetics, molecular and cell biology, systems biology and bioinformatics.
+It aims to nurture students to embark on professional, educational, scientific or technical careers in life sciences, healthcare or biotech and pharmaceutical industries.